v-limo/reservations/README.md

 ## Features

-The API is documented wth Swagger UI. it has the following endpoints
+The API is documented with Swagger UI.
+It has the following endpoints

 - GET    `api/v1/books`      - Get all books